AlexinMR/Alexphalt/README.md

 # Alexphalt
-Made in the Processing language, this simple racing game asks the player dodge and weave through traffic in order to reach a score threshhold.
+Made in the Processing language, this simple driving game asks the player to dodge and weave through traffic in order to survive and reach a score threshhold.
+Cars will randomly spawn off-screen and drive on-screen from one of the 5 lanes.
+The player is free to move in any direction, but cannot go out of bounds.

 Includes collision detection, animations, multiple difficulty settings, win/lose conditions, scoreboard, and infinite mode.

 ### Goal: